• Skip to primary navigation

 • Shop My Faves

-Second Floor Laundry Rooms: Pros, Cons, & Tips for Preventing Floods!
+Second Floor Laundry Rooms: Pros, Cons, & Flood Prevention Tips!

 We used our upstairs laundry room for about four years until we moved and I thought it might help to share my experience, including the pros and cons and some important tips for preventing everyone’s biggest fear about a second floor laundry room – flooding!
 Hopefully this post will be helpful to those of you considering an upstairs laundry room as part of new construction or a home remodel. (post includes affiliate links – see my full disclosure statement {here})